Want a fun way to meet people and learn about what being a first-year student at Brock is all about? 2017 Trip Dates Posted and Registration Open!

 You’ll explore the outdoors, travel and camp together, share stories, and end up with a great group of friends when you’re back on campus in the fall!
 On your trip you’ll have the chance to ask questions about what being a university student is like, find out what it takes to make healthy choices while living away from home, and feel confident about yourself going into your first year.
 If you’re looking to start off your university experience in a unique way, think about a BBC trip this summer!

-Get BaseCamp on Your Transcript!
+Get BaseCamp on your transcript!

-You can get a non-credit course added to your academic transcript for participating in a Brock BaseCamp trip?
+Did you know… You can get a non-credit course added to your academic transcript for participating in a Brock BaseCamp trip?

 It’s easy!
 All you have to do is register for RECL 0N06 – Brock BaseCamp as a Fall course, and we’ll be sure it shows up on your transcript.
 Take advantage of this great opportunity to have your BaseCamp experience permanently added to your academic record.
 For more information and for permission to register, contact Dr. Tim O’Connell.